LAECIPS: Large Vision Model Assisted Adaptive Edge-Cloud Collaboration for IoT-based Embodied Intelligence System: Introduction

 To address the three issues, we propose LAECIPS, a large vision model-assisted adaptive cloud-edge collaboration framework.
 In this framework, the large vision model on the cloud and the lightweight model deployed at the edge cooperate in a loose-coupling manner thus making both models plug-and-play and greatly improving the system flexibility.
 This framework employs an edge-cloud collaboration strategy that is based on hard input mining and optimized for both low response latency and high inference accuracy.
 This framework also enables online adjustment of the collaboration strategy and continual training of the edge model under the supervision of the large vision model, which makes the system adaptive to data distribution drifts in dynamic IoT environments.

 Specific contributions of this paper are as follows.

-\begin{enumerate} \item This is the first study that explores the problem of edge-cloud collaborative perception for dynamic IoT data streams.
+\begin{enumerate} \item This is the first study that explores the problem of edge-cloud collaborative perception for dynamic IoT data streams in embodied intelligence systems.
 We propose a novel edge-cloud collaboration framework, LAECIPS, to enable flexible utilization of both large and small models in an online manner to solve this problem.

 \item In the LAECIPS framework, we design a hard input mining-based edge-cloud co-inference strategy that achieves higher accuracy and lower task processing latency.